 Remember how difficult the teen years were?
 We all went through phases where we struggled like our teens are doing now.

-Don't be too quick to judge and criticise their choices when we don't fully understand the reason why they made these choices in the first place.
+Don't be too quick to judge and criticize their choices when we don't fully understand the reason why they made these choices in the first place.

 Let's face it - teens do make poor choices.
 Whatever choices they make, remember that they are learning.
 Learning to make their own decisions, even though sometimes, it doesn't necessarily align with the choices you'd make.
 In addition to this, they are also learning to deal with the consequences of their choices.
 This is a big step in their growth as a person.